instructure-react/react-crop/README.md

 #react-crop#
 An accessible image cropper where the image is stationary and a resizable, draggable box represents the cropped image

-For example usage check out the example folder.
-For a demo checkout: https://cdn.rawgit.com/instructure-react/react-crop/master/example/
+For example usage check out the docs folder.
+For a demo checkout: https://cdn.rawgit.com/instructure-react/react-crop/master/docs/

 ###Basic usage###